Flowrey/youtube-bz/README.md

 ```

 You can search for a release with its [MBID](https://musicbrainz.org/doc/MusicBrainz_Identifier) on [MusicBrainz](https://musicbrainz.org/) or
-with the command search for instance to search the album 'Hybrid Theory' of 'Linkin Park' you can run:
+with the command search, for instance to search the album 'Hybrid Theory' of 'Linkin Park' you can run:

 ```console
 $ youtube-bz search 'Hybrid Theory' --artist 'Linkin Park'